cseanburns/presentations/ict310/spatial-analysis-notes.md

 environment, remember the location of important landmarks, and engage in a wide range of spatially-oriented tasks.

-## Spatial Memory Recall: Group Exercise
+## Spatial Memory Recall: Exercise

-Objective: The goal of this exercise is to introduce students to the concept of spatial memory recall by having them navigate through a physical environment and recall the location of specific objects or landmarks.
+Objective: The goal of this exercise is to introduce students to the concept of spatial memory recall by having them recall and map the location of specific objects or landmarks.

-## Materials:

-- A large, open space (such as a park or field)
-- Objects or landmarks placed throughout the space (such as cones, flags, or signs)
-- Notebooks or paper for each group to record their observations

-## Instructions:
+**Instructions:**

 - Divide the students into groups of 3-4 and provide each group with a notebook or paper to record their observations.
-- Instruct each group to navigate through the open space and memorize the location of specific objects or landmarks.
+- Instruct each group to recall the location of a landmark in relation to their current location.
 - After a set amount of time (e.g. 10 minutes), have each group return to a designated starting point and draw a map from memory that shows the location of the objects or